 On 19 April 2021, Wellsprings for Women became prescribed under the Family Violence Information Sharing Scheme (FVISS) and The Multi-Agency Risk Assessment and Management Framework (MARAM).
 Wellsprings for women is one of very few agencies which support women who are experiencing family violence and remaining in the relationship.
 The support provided is offered for as long as the client needs it.
-The WSP also assists women impacted by homelessness, poverty, isolation and mental health.
+The Women’s Support Program is funded by Family Safety Victoria and we are also pleased to receive funding from Paul Ramsay Foundation for two years (2023-2025) to fund a Housing Support Practitioner for women impacted by family violence needing housing assistance.

 Women come to Wellsprings to access a range of programs and services.
 They gradually develop trust and rapport with Wellsprings staff, and as they feel safe, they disclose personal information about their circumstances which include among other factors, family violence.
 WSP is therefore embedded across all our programs.
 It is underpinned by human rights and informed by the following principles: